MeteoSwiss/pyrad/doc/source/overview/loc.rst

 RadarName             STRING   Short version name of a C-band radar (i.e., A, D, L, P) or DX50, MXPol for the X-band radars.
 RadarRes              STRING   rad4alp radar resolution (H or L).
 Only necessary if rad4alp (swiss C-band) data is processed.
 RadarBeamwidth        FLOAT    Radar antenna beam width [Deg].
+DataTypeIDInFiles     STRUCT   Structure of strings defining the mapping between pyrad names and variable names in input files.
+If not provided it will be expected that the name in the files are the standard py-ART names (defined in the py-ART config file).
+An example of such a struct could be:
+- dBZ                 STRING   DBZ
+- ZDR                 STRING   ZDR
+- RhoHV               STRING   RHOHV
+- PhiDP               STRING   PHIDP
+- KDP                 STRING   KDP
+- V                   STRING   VEL
+- W                   STRING   WIDTH
 AntennaGaindB         FLOAT    Antenna gain [dB].
 ScanList              STRARR   A list with the scans used for this data processing.
 Note that the first scan in this list is used as master scan.
 The master scan must be the first (temporal) scan of the corresponding rainbow task.
 In case of composite volumes the master scan is usually a PPI and the following are RHIs.
 If the radar processed is MCH C-band the scan list consists of the radar elevation (i.e., from 001 to 020).
 All scan names must have a trailing '/' except if rad4alp data is processed.
 ScanPeriod            FLOAT    Repetition period of each scan in minutes.